bmw-biker/Pictap-Fork/README.md

       - If the url contains a share 'id' it will be looked up in the database.
       - If it exists a temporary user with no rights + root to symlink folder will be created.
       - Further access to usual gallery is done with the cookie set to share 'id' (instead of user name and hash).
+      - Only subfolders of share are send to the client.
+No exposal of whole Pictap directory tree.
   - Compatiblity (tested with)
     - Linux on Synology Diskstation running DSM 7.3.1, PHP 8.2.28, MariaDB 10.11.6
     - Windows 10, Xampp 3.3.0, MariaDB 10.4.32\
       ATTENTION: Xampp must be run with admin rights to enable symlinks !
   - TODO
     - Known issues
-      - Folder display in 2nd row:\
-        Shows one level above the shared folder.
-This of course shall not happen.
-        By selecting unfortunately this folder and its content files and folders will be shown.
-        At least the pictures and thumbs don't show.
-        Home icon correctly shows the shared folder.
-    - Security issues known
-      - Currently the whole pictures tree will be transmitted as with usual gallery.\
-        This we could avoid.
-      - On each request check if desired folder resides below shared folder (in PHP).
+      - If exiftool doesn't work (eg. not installed) then Pictap will hang in endless loop creating thumbnail pictures.
     - Security issues to be checked
-      - I'm not so sure yet about the securrity of the new feature.
+      - I'm not so sure yet about the security of the new feature.
-      - The 20ch 'id' may be ok.
+      - The 20char hidden link 'id' may be ok.
       - I used symlinks to protect pictures and thumbs which should be ok.
       - Is the share 'id' cookie a secure solution ?
       - 3bar menu is hidden - but could someone hack to enable again ?